 git branch <branch name>

-By this, we can create the new branch but after this, if you want to switch to another branch then you can use the git checkout command.
+By this, we can create a new branch, but if you want to switch to another branch, you can use the git checkout command.
 So you can use the git checkout command like below:

 git checkout <name the branch to which you want to switch>

-You can check all the existing branches of both Local and Remote repositories by running the “git branch” command with the “-a” option!
+You can check all the existing Local and Remote repositories branches by running the “git branch” command with the “-a” option!

 git branch -a

-In earlier of this post, we’ve seen how to create a new branch from the HEAD commit of your current branch, but what if you want to create a Git branch from a specific commit in your history?
+In the earlier of this post, we see how to create a new branch from the HEAD commit of your current branch, but what if you want to create a Git branch from a specific commit in your history?